Alton Lister: Professional

-Lister was selected by the Milwaukee Bucks in the first round (21st overall) of the 1981 NBA Draft.
+Lister was selected by the Milwaukee Bucks in the first round (21st overall) of the 1981 NBA draft.
 He would consider Bob Lanier his mentor during his time with the Bucks, where he averaged around 8.1 ppg, 7 rpg and 1.8 bpg while only playing 24 minutes a night in his five-year stint with the Bucks.
 In the 1982–83 season, Lister received 5 points in the NBA MVP voting even though he only averaged 8.4 points and 7.1 rebounds and started in 37 games.
 Each of the five seasons he played in Milwaukee ended with them winning the Central Division, though they did not reach the NBA Finals during his tenure.

 After the 1986 season he was dealt to Seattle for Jack Sikma.
 His best year as a professional came during the 1986–87 season as a member of the SuperSonics, appearing in 75 games and averaging 11.6 ppg, 9.4 rpg and 2.4 bpg.
-After just two seasons with the Sonics, he was traded straight up to the Warriors for their first round pick.
+After three seasons with the Sonics, he was traded straight up to the Warriors for their first-round pick.
 Lister would go on to play another four years with Golden State, though playing sparingly in due to injuries.
 He was waived by the Warriors in March 1993 and went on to sign with Milwaukee.
 After one more season with the Bucks, the then 37-year-old Lister went to the Boston Celtics, as part of the Todd Day for Sherman Douglas trade.
 He spent two seasons in Boston on a $800,000 total salary averaging 1.9 ppg.
 Lister finished his career with seven games for the Portland Trail Blazers.

 In his NBA career, Lister played in 953 games (incidentally, the second most games ever for a player with jersey #53, behind Artis Gilmore) and scored a total of 6,298 points.
 He wore jersey #53 his entire career, and was best known as a solid rebounder and shot blocker.